1986 Philippine presidential election: Aftermath and legacy

-Honored individuals
+Although Marcos died in exile in 1989, many of his supporters remained powerful in government and society.
+Fidel Ramos was elected to succeed Aquino as president in 1992.
+The Marcos family have gone to great lengths to reestablish his reputation in the Philippines, including through a campaign of historical revision.
+As of 2026, his son Bongbong Marcos is president of the Philippines, having won the 2022 presidential election in a landslide.

+Monument of Heroes

 A number of individuals who were killed in an effort to protect the integrity of the 1986 Philippine presidential election have been formally honored as "heroes" at the Philippines' Bantayog ng mga Bayani (lit.
 'Monument of Heroes').
 These include Jeremias de Jesus, Evelio Javier, Francisco Laurella, Salvador Leaño, Fernando Pastor Sr., and Michael Sumilang.

 In media

 The snap elections and their aftermath are dramatized in the 1988 film A Dangerous Life.